philipperemy/FX-1-Minute-Data/README.md

 API and dataset download for [histdata.com](http://histdata.com).
 Tick data is also available with the API.

+For a broader support, consider checking out this project [https://github.com/dmidlo/histdata.com-tools].

 ## Download the dataset

 - Click Here to download it: [All instruments - 1Minute - 2000 / 2024 - Google Drive link (3GB)](https://drive.google.com/drive/folders/1IG_5SM3SLsxVeaDJlmL2qskex5EsTwjG?usp=sharing).